 - Motility issues

 GI disorders in children with ASD are often difficult to recognize and treat due to communication impairments.
 Infants, still unable to communicate, are particularly difficult to diagnose.
-Early signs of gastrointestinal distress can be observed in irregularity of bowel movements, diarrhea, or constipation.
-It is important to note that reflux in infants does not have to be “seen” as spit up to be present.
+Early signs of gastrointestinal distress can be observed in the irregularity of bowel movements, diarrhea, or constipation.
+It is important to note that reflux in infants does not have to be “seen” as spit-up to be present.
 Reflux is also exacerbated when lying down; therefore, infants who have trouble sleeping can be showing signs of GERD.

 Talk to your pediatrician about symptoms; however, if GI symptoms persist, ask for a referral to a pediatric gastroenterologist.